More rain to strike already drenched and devastated eastern Kentucky as region remains in search and rescue mode after fatal flooding - KESQ

 “We’re preparing for it and making sure all the residents there are prepared for it because we just don’t want to lose anyone else or have any more tragedy,” he told CNN’s Pamela Brown Saturday.

-A flood watch is in effect through at least Monday morning for parts of southern and eastern Kentucky, where between 1 and 2 inches of rain could fall per hour at times, according to the National Weather Service.
+A flood watch is in effect through at least Monday morning for parts of southern and eastern Kentucky, according to the National Weather Service, and there is a Level 3 of 4 moderate risk for excessive rainfall Sunday across southeastern Kentucky, per the Weather Prediction Center, escalating the concern of additional flooding.

-“Locations that have already seen recent heavy rain will be the most sensitive to additional rain,” the weather service in Jackson, Kentucky, noted.
+“The threat of flash flooding will be gradually increasing as showers and thunderstorms with very heavy rainfall rates develop and expand in coverage today,” the center said, deeming the atmospheric conditions in the area as “tropical in nature,” meaning it is warm, moist and can support an incredible amount of water.

+Widespread rainfall totals of 1 to 3 inches are forecast over the next 24 to 48 hours, but as much as 4 or 5 inches is possible in localized areas.
+As little as 1 to 2 inches can revive flooding concerns, particularly in areas already inundated with heavy rain where the soil is saturated.

-The ominous forecast comes as crews in eastern Kentucky are still searching for people who remained unaccounted for early Sunday following the devastating flooding that inundated homes and swept some from their foundations Thursday as people rushed for higher ground.
+The ominous forecast comes as crews in eastern Kentucky continue their search for people who remained unaccounted for after the devastating flooding last Thursday inundated homes and swept some from their foundations, sending residents fleeing for higher ground.

-Twenty-five people have been confirmed killed during what officials describe as unprecedented flooding for the region, and the death toll is expected to climb as crews gain more access to currently impassable areas, Gov. Andy Beshear said.
+Twenty-six people have been confirmed dead, Gov. Andy Beshear said on NBC’s “Meet The Press” Sunday, in what officials describe as unprecedented flooding for the region — and the death toll is expected to climb as crews gain more access to currently impassable areas.

-“There are still so many people unaccounted for,” Beshear told CNN Saturday.
-“It’s going to get worse.”
+“This is one of the most devastating deadly floods that we have seen in our history,” Beshear said.
+“It wiped out areas where people didn’t have that much to begin with.”

+“Our death toll right now is at 26,” he added.
+“But I know of several additional bodies and we know it’s going to grow with the level of water.
+We’re going to be finding bodies for weeks, many of them swept hundreds of yards, maybe a quarter-mile plus from where they were last.”

-Officials believe thousands have been affected, and efforts to rebuild some areas may take years, the governor has said.
-The state’s estimated losses are potentially in the “tens if not the hundreds of millions of dollars,” Beshear noted Saturday.
+Officials believe thousands have been affected, and efforts to rebuild some areas may take years, the governor told CNN Saturday.
+The state’s estimated losses are potentially in the “tens if not the hundreds of millions of dollars.”

+In Perry County alone, approximately 50 bridges were washed away, County Judge Executive Scott Alexander said at a news conference Sunday morning, calling it “the biggest event that I’m aware of that Perry County has ever faced.”

+State officials Sunday were working to open Buckhorn State Park to house a number of those who lost their homes, the governor said at the news conference, adding he hoped to announce the state park could be used as a shelter soon.

+“We recognize that the hotels and motels here are full, the shelters are full, that people are sleeping in their cars and trucks and we don’t need that,” Beshear said.

-After the rain, excessive heat is expected to build over the region Tuesday as many people are currently struggling with no access to clean drinking water, power outages and cell service that was still out in some counties Saturday.
+After the rain, excessive heat is expected to build over the region Tuesday as many people are currently struggling with no access to clean drinking water, power outages and cell service still out in some counties Sunday.

+“We have multiple Kentucky State Police posts that are taking calls from loved ones that can’t connect with those that they are worried about,” the governor told NBC Sunday.
+“But it’s going to take some time to get a firm grasp on that.
+We still can’t get into some areas to check on people.”

-More than 10,000 homes and businesses in the region were in the dark early Sunday, according to PowerOutages.us; three drinking water systems were totally out of operation Saturday, the governor said.
+More than 10,000 homes and businesses in the region were in the dark early Sunday, according to PowerOutage.us; three drinking water systems were totally out of operation Saturday, the governor said, leaving residents without access to water, or only access to water which needed to be boiled before it could be safely consumed.

-“The water is still high in some counties.
-It’s crested in most, but not all.
-Water systems overwhelmed.
-So, either no water or water that’s not safe, that you have to boil,” Beshear said.

 The federal government sent tractor trailers of bottled water to the region, and more financial assistance is on the way.